Fallout rises from McCarthy handshake deal with White House

 But Democrats and advocates are sounding alarm over the push.

-Rep. Pramila Jayapal (D-Wash.), head of the Progressive Caucus, told The Hill this week that she’s “very” concerned about the potential cuts.
+Rep. Pramila Jayapal (D-Wash.), head of the Progressive Caucus, told The Hill last week that she’s “very” concerned about the potential cuts.
 “It has to be the whole deal.”

 Sen. Jeanne Shaheen (D-N.H.) — whose subcommittee crafts the annual funding bill for the departments of Commerce, Justice and other agencies — also accused Republicans of “reneging,” adding the potential funding changes on the nondefense side make a difference for her subcommittee.